granaivo/5GMETA/README.md

 -  ***Video Streams*** in **H.264** video standard Format (x264 implementation)

-A **Datatype** is a type of data that the S&D share and a Piepeline in a MEC accept and handle.
+A **Datatype** is a type of data that the S&D share and a Pipeline in a MEC accept and handle.

 ### Dataflow